benjamincrozat/legacy-blog/posts/2-how-to-check-laravel-version.md

 # 4 easy ways to check which Laravel version you are running

-As soon as you get a new Laravel project to work on, the first thing you should do is to check which version you are running.
+**To check which Laravel version you are using, the quickest way to do it is to use the `php artisan --version` command.**

-For instance, you may need to install a new package and you want to make sure it is compatible with your version of Laravel.
+But there are multiple other ways to do it.
+Let's review them.

 ## Use the about command